Medowhill/pl_articles/en/3/index.md

 Erlang is a functional language for concurrent and parallel computing.
 Elixir operates on Erlang virtual machines and is used for the same purpose as Erlang.
 [An article from Code Sync](https://codesync.global/media/successful-companies-using-elixir-and-erlang/) introduced companies including WhatsApp, Pinterest, and Goldman Sachs using Erlang and Elixir.

-Programs, whose input has complicated and abstract structures like source code, and programs, which have to be trustworthy or targets concurrent and parallel computing, are typically written in functional languages.
+Programs whose input has complicated and abstract structures like source code and programs that have to be trustworthy or targets concurrent and parallel computing are typically written in functional languages.

 ## The Advantages of Immutability